nicklalone/CIS---102---Getting-Started-with-Video-Game-Development/lectures/04 - Week 4 - Collisions.md

 ```
 where x and y are the top left corner of the sprite
 the same coordinates you use to `spr()` it)  and w and h are its width and height
-if those are always 8 you can hardcode it :slightly_smiling_face:
+if those are always 8 you can hardcode it

 ```
 function colliding(a, b)